yeraldinm/containerization/README.md

 [vminitd](/vminitd) is a small init system, which is a subproject within Containerization.
 `vminitd` is spawned as the initial process inside of the virtual machine and provides a GRPC API over vsock.
 The API allows the runtime environment to be configured and containerized processes to be launched.
+It can bind individual host files or directories into the guest filesystem.
 `vminitd` provides I/O, signals, and events to the calling process when a process is ran.

 ## Requirements